 - (1) Make the best assignment for each employee and assigned organization by focusing on his/her ability and performance.

-- (3) Enhance the HR development system and the compensation system to value challenges as well as enhance motivation of average-level performers who contribute to their team.
+- (3) Enhance the HR development system and the compensation system to value challenges as well as contributions to the team.

 - Continue various management methods to further strengthen the company's business structure

-- (1) Conduct head-count management and labor cost management as an entire company in a detailed and uniformed way.
+- (1) Conduct and continue head-count management and labor cost management as an entire company in a well-balanced way appropriate for business environments.